Uterotonic: Role in postpartum hemorrhage

 The most common cause of postpartum hemorrhage is a loss of muscle tone in the uterus.
 Normally, the uterus will contract to constrict blood vessels and decrease the flow of blood to prevent bleeding out.
 However, if there is a loss of muscle tone, see uterine atony, there is an increased risk of bleeding.
 Oxytocin is the first-line pharmacological step to help prevent PPH and treat PPH.

 Analogs

 Oxytocin plays an integral role in regulation of many of the body's biological processes- especially labor regulation.
 Since its structure was revealed in 1953, it has been the subject of intensive research.
 Some of the analogs produced from extensive modification of its chemical structure residues have produced drugs and therapies that are utilized as uterotonics.
 Similar to oxytocin, analogues bind to oxytocin receptors found along the muscles of the uterus and act as an agonist.
 During pregnancy, the number of oxytocin receptors increase until reaching their peak near completion of the pregnancy.
-An important note is that not all analogs of oxytocin work as an receptor agonist or as a uterotonic.
+An important note is that not all analogs of oxytocin work as a receptor agonist or as a uterotonic.
 Some may oppose uterine contractility such as atosiban.